 At St. Matthew’s, technology is seamlessly woven into the learning process, enhancing curriculum across disciplines and grade levels, to provide students with the skills to use computer technology in ways that will benefit them now and in the future.
 St. Matthew’s is committed to providing students and faculty with tools that are representative of the technologically sophisticated age in which we live and maintains state-of-the-art facilities.
-Our computer and media center has 22 individual computer work stations and a SMARTBoard©.
-Interactive whiteboards, which help teachers create dynamic multimedia lessons that excite and engage students, are present in every classroom and the library.
+Our computer and media center has individual computer work stations and a SMARTBoard©.
+Interactive whiteboard, which help teachers create dynamic multimedia lessons that excite and engage students, are present in every classroom and the library.
 There is also a 3-D printer!

 Through very generous donations from members of our parent and school community, St. Matthew's students have access to iPads.
 The seventh graders will each have their own iPad to use while on campus.
 Teachers in Pre-K through 6th grade check out sets of iPads for small group instruction and projects.
 Middle School has a dedicated class set of iPads.

 The full-campus computer network is equipped with a firewall to ensure our students can safely navigate the internet.
 Instructional computer classes at all grade levels allow students to explore a variety of age-appropriate software and learn the basics of Coding, keyboarding, 3-D printing, word processing, Microsoft PowerPoint, Excel and Publisher, multimedia presentations, and use of the Internet.
 Teachers in the upper grades incorporate research skills and projects that require library and computer lab use in their respective curriculum.

 The prevalence of technology across the curriculum as well as students’ access to supplemental programs characterizes St. Matthew’s commitment to each student’s individual progress and success in core curriculum skills.
 St. Matthew’s continues to be committed to being on the cutting edge of assimilating technology into the classroom.
 Our Technology Administrator and Curriculum Coordinator work together exploring ways to effectively use the quickly progressing tools of technology in our student’s daily school experience.